-Revisiting RAID storage remains relevant and resources
+Revisiting RAID data protection remains relevant and resources

+RAID data protection remains relevant including erasure codes (EC), local reconstruction codes (LRC) among other technologies.
 If RAID were really not relevant anymore (e.g. actually dead), why do some people spend so much time trying to convince others that it is dead or to use a different RAID level or enhanced RAID or beyond raid with related advanced approaches?

 When you hear RAID, what comes to mind?